 IV.
 Fermentation tanks – main fermentation

-Simplified non-insulated cylindrical-conical fermentation tanks … cooled by regulating the room temperature – the simplest technology of uncontrolled beer fermentation in non-pressurized tank fitted with a fermentation plug and racking valve.
+Simplified non-insulated cylindrical-conical fermentation tanks … cooled by regulating the room temperature – the simplest technology of uncontrolled beer fermentation in non-pressurized tank fitted with a fermentation plug and pure product drain valve.
 Recommended for beer production in small volumes without the possibility of precise temperature control.
 Low cost technology corresponds with the quality of workmanship and the inner surface of welds!
 Cleaning and sanitizing must be done manually.

 - Simplified cylindrical-conical tanks – a cylindrical-conical tank in simplified design … cooled by duplicator and water cooler.
 Non-pressure (0.0 bar) or low pressure (1.5 bar) version.
 Tanks can also be used for wort cooling before the fermentation process.
 1.5 bar version can also be used for low-pressure maturation and bottling of beer into containers.